hoanhan101/HNetworking/README.md

 The goal of this project is to acquire a deeper understanding of network programming in Python.
 It follows the book [Foundations of Python Network Programming book, Third Edition by Brandon Rhodes, John Goerzen](https://github.com/brandon-rhodes/fopnp).

-The source code for the book is avaiable online at [https://github.com/brandon-rhodes/fopnp/tree/m/py3](https://github.com/brandon-rhodes/fopnp/tree/m/py3).

-This is a setup with Docker that provides a sample network of 12 machines: [https://github.com/brandon-rhodes/fopnp/tree/m/playground](https://github.com/brandon-rhodes/fopnp/tree/m/playground).

 Notes are made by me.

 ## Chapter 1: Client-Server Networking